7 Daily Menus for a Low-Carb Diet

-Following a diet plan that reduces the amount of carbs you eat can also provide your body other health benefits.
+Following a diet plan that reduces the number of carbs you eat can also provide your body with other health benefits.
 In fact, it’s recommended as a way to reduce your risk of cardiovascular disease that comes from obesity.
-Here are some more of its health benefits.
-A low-carb diet:

 The Low-Carb Diet: Permitted and Prohibited Foods